Rajspeaks/Machine-Learning-approach-to-Bengali-corpus-Name-Entity-Recognition-testing-using-BNLP/README.md

 ## What is NER or Named Entity Recognition?

-Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc
+Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.

 _Information Source: https://en.wikipedia.org/wiki/Named-entity_recognition_